To return to part 2 of this series, click here.

 Four, if the disciples proclaimed that God raised Jesus from the dead when He did not do so, then we would have to say that they were insincere, non-God fearing Jews.
 However, the fact that they followed Jesus because they thought he was the Messiah indicates that they were earnest Jews.
 Furthermore, as shown by the New Testament texts, they preached the importance of loving God and one’s neighbor, upholding the 10 commandments, cultivating virtue and avoiding sin.

 Historical evidence also indicates that they strove to live as they preached.
-The apostolic and early Church fathers referred to the moral character of the disciples favorably, with Clement calling Peter and Paul “righteous pillars” and Polycarp saying that the apostles “ran…with faith and righteousness” and that “they did not love the present world”.
+The apostolic and early Church fathers referred to the moral character of the disciples favorably, with Clement calling Peter and Paul “righteous pillars” and Polycarp saying that the apostles “ran…with faith and righteousness” and that “they did not love the present world, but Him who died for us”.
 James, the brother of Jesus, was so renowned for his moral character that he was given the title “the Just”.
-The New Testament epistles also show that the first generation Christians used a “race” as a metaphor for the Christian life – signifying the sacrifice, discipline and perseverance it entailed (Heb 12:1, 1 Cor 9:25-27, Gal 5:7, Phil 2:16 and 2 Tim 4:7).
+The New Testament epistles also show that the first generation Christians used a “race” as a metaphor for the Christian life – signifying the difficulty and perseverance it entailed (Heb 12:1, 1 Cor 9:25-27, Gal 5:7, Phil 2:16 and 2 Tim 4:7).
 In doing so, they compared themselves to athletes, again, referring to the discipline and perseverance they would have to imbibe as a practicing Christian.
 These athletic metaphors would also be taken up by other apostolic and early Church fathers in their writings.

 In the end, the historical evidence points firmly to the conclusion that the disciples were earnest and conscientious Jews.
 They would not have been capable of carrying out and maintaining a “resurrection conspiracy” that would be such an affront to God.